symfony/symfony-docs/service_container/calls.rst

     The ``immutable-setter`` injection was introduced in Symfony 4.3.

-In order to provide immutable services, some classes implement immutable setters.
+To provide immutable services, some classes implement immutable setters.
 Such setters return a new instance of the configured class instead of mutating the object they were called on::